yeshco/cognociendo-notes/Pelishtim.md

 ##### Timeline
 - Around the year ~1200 a group of Mycenaeans clash with Egypt[^G], they lose the battles but not the war, Egypt starts falling into a long decline where they loose their authority over Canaan.
-- This Mycenaeans bands take advantage of that and displacing the previous inhabitants[^C] of the coast settle there a deserts throw away from Egypt.
+- This Mycenaeans bands take advantage of that and displacing the previous inhabitants[^C] of the south coast of Isreal they settle there a deserts throw away from Egypt.
 - At around the same time Israel being slaves of Egypt for 200+ years finally escape Egypts prompted by the 10 plagues that Egypt suffered.
 - Their aim is the land of Canaan but God decides they will not to go trough the Mycenaean encampments and instead will go into the desert[^B].
 - 40 years later Israel comes out the desert and enters Canaan from the east and starts conquering the land.